SCRT-HQ/VaporShell/docs/glossary/Add-VSApiGatewayApiKeyStageKey.md

----
-layout: glossary
-title: Add-VSApiGatewayApiKeyStageKey
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApiGatewayApiKeyStageKey

 ## SYNOPSIS
-Adds an AWS::ApiGateway::ApiKey.StageKey resource property to the template
+Adds an AWS::ApiGateway::ApiKey.StageKey resource property to the template.
+StageKey is a property of the AWS::ApiGateway::ApiKey: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-apikey.html resource that specifies the stage to associate with the API key.
+This association allows only clients with the key to make requests to methods in that stage.

 ## SYNTAX